ShadowofSkull/Sunway/README.md

 From now on everything will be categorised by branches.

 1. programming_principles
-   - made a restaurant reservation management system
+   - Made a restaurant reservation management system for final project
 2. oop-java
-   - all the java exercises required to do
+   - All the java exercises required to do